rbind/robjhyndman.com/drafts/2018-04-forecasting-competitions.md

 In response to the hostility and charge of incompetence, Makridakis & Hibon followed up with a new competition in 1982 involving 1001 series.
 This time, anyone could submit forecasts, making this the first true forecasting competition as far as I am aware.
 They also used multiple forecast measures to determine the most accurate method.

+The 1001 time series were taken from demography, industry and economics, and ranged in length between 9 and 132 observations.
+All the data were either non-seasonal (e.g., annual), quarterly or monthly.
+Curiously, all the data were positive, which made it possibly to compute mean absolute percentage errors, but was not really reflective of the population of real data.

 The results of their 1979 paper were largely confirmed.
 The four main findings (taken from [Makridakis & Hibon, 2000](https://doi.org/10.1016/S0169-2070(00)00057-1)) were:

  1. Statistically sophisticated or complex methods do not necessarily provide more accurate forecasts than simpler ones.